Leighton Speech & Language Clinic Dedicated, Graduate Program Announced

 Saint Mary's College

 April 23, 2014 (Notre Dame, Ind.)— Saint Mary’s College celebrated the establishment of the Judd Leighton Speech and Language Clinic with a dedication and blessing of the space this afternoon.
-At the dedication, the College announced the new Master of Science in Speech Pathology.
+At the dedication, the College announced the new Master of Science in Speech Language Pathology.
 Both the clinic and the implementation of the master’s program are thanks to a $1 million grant from the Judd Leighton Foundation, Inc.

 Earlier this month the Higher Learning Commission (HLC) approved the graduate program.
 Pending accreditation from the Council on Academic Accreditation in Speech-Language Pathology and Audiology, the program will begin in the fall of 2015.
 It will be the only such graduate program offered in northern Indiana and the second proposed graduate program that Saint Mary’s College has announced within the past few months.
 The College hasn’t offered master’s programs since the 1960’s.

 “This is a day of great celebration at Saint Mary’s College,” said Carol Ann Mooney, Saint Mary’s College president.
-“In the spirit of the Sisters of the Holy Cross and their mission to reflect on the signs of the times, discern needs, and respond to those needs, the Master of Science in Speech Pathology and the Judd Leighton Speech and Language Clinic are our response to a regionally unmet demand.
+“In the spirit of the Sisters of the Holy Cross and their mission to reflect on the signs of the times, discern needs, and respond to those needs, the Master of Science in Speech Language Pathology and the Judd Leighton Speech and Language Clinic are our response to a regionally unmet demand.
 We are very grateful to the foundation for this generous gift.”

 Judd Leighton was a friend to Saint Mary’s College.
 The Leighton name graces the Cushwa-Leighton Library and he and his wife Mary Lou Morris Leighton established an endowed chair in music.
 The couple focused most of their philanthropic efforts in and around St. Joseph County.
 The Judd Leighton Foundation, established in his memory, is an independent, private grant-making foundation, which focuses on three primary areas – health, education, and economic development.